jpdery/moobile-core-doc/Source/Classes/Control/Bar.md

 ##### Extends [Moobile.Control](../Control/Control.md)

-Provides a bar control used to manage a [Moobile.BarItem](../Control/BarItem.md) control.
+Provides a bar control that's usually positionned at the top of bottom of a view.
+The bar itself is not meant to contain components such as buttons or text, instead it has a [Moobile.BarItem](../Control/BarItem.md) control which may contain these components.

 Initialization {#initialize}
 --------------------------------------------------------------------------------